Mannink History, Family Crest & Coats of Arms

 "The oldest record of the family occurs in Domesday [Book] as Mannig (Suffolk)" The Hundredorum Rolls of 1273 list: Henry Maninge in Cambridgeshire; and Nicholas Mannyng in Kent.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes Mannyng and Nora Mannyng.

 Mannings Heath is a village in the Horsham District of West Sussex, England.

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Mannink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mannink research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Mannink History in all our PDF Extended History products and printed products wherever possible.